Huck-Richardson/Ultimate-Projectile-Calculator-/README.md

 An Open Source Theoretical Projectile Calculator<br/>
 This calculator is  accurate to about 2-3 feet<br/>
 THIS IS THE BETA VERSION.
 THERE MAY BE BUGS<br/>
-Check the Releases or you will get a buggy version <br/>

 <h5>Helpful Tips</h5><br />
 1.Average Air Density at Sea Level = 1.225 kg/m<br/>